abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - In VTR flow we will start with HDL going through Odin II then ABC then finally the VPR flow (as done is example 1)
 - There are two ways of running VTR
 1. Manually Running the VTR Flow
+- We have to invoke Odin II manually
+- Then we have to do the tecjnology mapping with ABC
+- Then mannualy implement the circuit using VPR
-2. Automatically Running the VTR Flow
+2  .
+Automatically Running the VTR Flow

 - Here we will Automatically Run the VTR Flow
 We will be invocing python script presnet at